-that the defendants can appeal from the court's recent decision as to the boundary line.
-A lengthy written opinion on the me ~ its of the claims of creditors of Je-rome Hirshman, who appealed from the decision of Referee Baldwin re-garding the expungement of their claims on the grounds of having re-ceived preference within the 4 months limit, etc., was handed down today by Judge Marshall.
-He upholds the referee on many of his decisions.
-In the case of S. M. Jarvis and R. R. Conklin vs the Bear River Irrigation and Ogden Water Works company re-garding the matter of water rentals.

-garding the matter of water rentals the receiver was ordered to pay \$8, 718.98 of the money received from rent als during the six months, ending Dec.
-31, 1960, upon the payment by the Og-den Water Works company of \$10,000, the interest due upon the bonds of the said company.
+A lengthy written opinion on the me-its of the claims of creditors of Je-rome Hirshman, who appealed from the decision of Referee Baldwin rerome Hirshman, who appealed from the decision of Referee Baldwin re-garding the expungement of their claims on the grounds of having re-ceived preference within the 4 months limit, etc., was handed down today by Judge Marshall.
+He uphoids the referee on many of his decisions.
+In the case of S. M. Jarvis and R. R. Conklin vs the Bear River Irrigation and Ogden Water Works company re-garding the matter of water rentals, the receiver was ordered to pay \$8,-718,98 of the money received from rent-als during the six months, ending Dec. als during the six months, ending Dec.
+31, 1900, upon the payment by the Og-den Water Works company of \$10,000, the interest due upon the bonds of the said company.

 See that you get the original De Witt's Witch Hazel Salve when you ask for it.
-The genuine is a certain lege athletics were salutary in their efconsisting of CUTICURA SOAP (25c.), to cleanse the skin of crusts and scales and soften the thickened cuticle; CUTI-CURA OINTMENT (50c.), to instantly allay itching, irritation, and inflammation, and soothe and heal, and CUTICU-RA RESOLVENT (50c.), to cool and cleanse the blood.
+The genuine is a certain

+(25c.), to cleanse the skin of crusts and scales and soften the thickened cuticle; CUTI-CURA OINTMENT (50c.), to instantly allay itching, irritation, and inflammation, and soothe and heal, and CUTICU-RA RESOLVENT (50c.), to cool and cleanse the blood.
 A SINGLE SET is often sufficient to cure the most torturing, disfiguring skin, scalp, and blood humors, rashes, and irritations, with loss of hair, when physicians, hospitals, and all else fail.
 Sold throughout the world.
 POTTER DRUG & CHEM.
 CORP., Sole Props., Boston, U. S. A.